 Marketing Analytics to make the most effective business decisions.

-One of the best things about doing business online is the ability to track and report all aspects of interactions regarding your social media accounts, emails and websites.
+One of the best things about doing business online is the ability to track and report all aspects of interactions regarding your social media accounts, emails, and websites.

 In other words, not only can you track what you do, but you can track and analyze how your target customer base responds to these efforts and which give you the best return on investment.
-Remember, return on investment isn’t just monetary, it is also where you can most effectively focus your time and energy to bring in new customers, enhance conversion rates and to get repeat business from your existing customer base.
+Remember, return on investment isn’t just monetary, it is also where you can most effectively focus your time and energy to bring in new customers, enhance conversion rates, and get repeat business from your existing customer base.